-Many people are doing what they can to help slow the spread of Coronavirus across the U.S. Part of this effort is social distancing, or staying indoors and away from crowds as much as possible.
+Many people are doing what they can to help slow the spread of coronavirus through social distancing and staying indoors away from crowds as much as possible.

 This has left many feeling lonely and fearful.

-Self-quarantine is particularly difficult for those who love to work out.
-It’s unwise to go to the gym at this time, and furthermore, many gyms have closed temporarily, cancelling exercise classes altogether.
+Self-quarantine is particularly difficult for those who love to workout.
+It’s unwise to go to the gym at this time, and furthermore, many gyms have closed temporarily, canceling exercise classes altogether.

 To help, RAVE Reviews asked trainers, nutrition coaches, and a number of other exercise experts all over the country for their recommendations on the best fitness homework for self-quarantine.
 It’s easier than you might think to stay on top of your fitness while also managing your stress and anxiety, all from the safety of your own home.